-There are several built-in VBA operators that can be used in your Excel VBA code.
-These are mathematical operators, string operators, comparison operators and logical operators.
+The built-in VBA operators consist of mathematical operators, string operators, comparison operators and logical operators.
 The different types of Operators are discussed individually below.

 The main Mathematical VBA operators are listed in the table below.

 The precedences that are listed alongside the operators are the defaults, which are applied in the absence of brackets.
 However, the order in which the VBA operators are applied can be controlled by adding brackets to an expression:

 |/||The division operator||2|